 Stock B, on the other hand, has a marginal distribution that is skewed to the right, indicating that it has occasionally provided high returns, although its mean return is also around 5%.

+Now, we’re interested in understanding the behavior of Stock A given the performance of Stock B and vice versa.
 Let’s say on days when Stock B’s returns exceed its mean return of 5%, Stock A has a tendency to underperform, yielding returns below its mean.
 We calculate the conditional distribution of Stock A’s returns given Stock B’s performance exceeding its average returns.

 When Stock B’s returns are expected to be above 5%, the trader might consider shorting Stock A, expecting it to underperform due to the observed conditional relationship.

-For instance, if Stock B’s performance is exceeding expectations, the conditional distribution informs the trader about the likely underperformance of Stock A. Consequently, a pairs trading strategy could involve shorting stock A and going long on stock B during such scenario
+The marginal distributions give the trader insights into the individual behavior of each stock, while the conditional distribution illuminates the interdependencies between the two stocks.
+For instance, if Stock B’s performance is exceeding expectations, the conditional distribution informs the trader about the likely underperformance of Stock A. Consequently, a pairs trading strategy could involve shorting Stock A and going long on Stock B during such scenarios.

 A judicious integration of both distributions empowers traders to devise nuanced, data-driven pairs trading strategies, optimizing profitability while mitigating risks.

+Copulas connect marginal distributions to joint distributions and reveal an advanced analysis landscape.
 In the realm of copulas, conditional probability functions play a pivotal role.
 Defined by the differentiation of the copula with respect to its parameters, these functions unveil nuanced insights into asset dependencies.

-For instance, consider the conditional probabilities P(U > u|V = v) and P(V > v|U = u).
+For instance, consider the conditional probabilities \( P(U > u | V = v) \) and \( P(V > v | U = u) \).
+These are calculated using the formulas:

-- "u" and "v" are specific values within these distributions.
+- \( u \) and \( v \): Specific values within these distributions.